PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I'm not.
 Not exactly.
 You see my tribe is, well, we're scattered.
 My family traded in the Mercian empire, but weren't exactly citizens, you see.
 So my dream was to… well it's your dream.
 I was going to go out in the world and prove myself to be strong and brave.
 Make a name for myself.
 Earn the token of citizenship.
 And then… and then I don't know what.

 "My father thought I was an idiot.
-And it too me years to realize he was right.
+And it took me years to realize he was right.
 The day I mustered out for that long march South, he said, 'Boltac, you're a trader, a merchant, it is in your blood.
 Someday, remember it and learn to be happy.'

 "I told him I was going to be a soldier and make him proud.
 His eyes filled with tears when he told me that killing would never make him proud.
 That I should be a merchant, keep a store, raise a family, know something of life before I died.
 Add something to the ledger of the world, rather than take, take, take.